Immune Boosting Elderberry Rose Hip Syrup is perfect for the fall and winter months!

 - ½ cup dried organic elderberries

-- 2 tablespoons organic cinnamon chips or 1 cinnamon stick
+- 1 organic cinnamon stick

 - 6 dried whole organic cloves